SustainableCommunityDevelopmentHub/portal/README.md

 3. *From your project directory, i.e. myprojects/portal* create and start the docker container.
 This will also mount your project directory as a data volume on the container.
 This will log you into to the docker container as root.
 On your host, you can see a list of all running docker containers with `docker ps`.

-        bash start-portal.sh

-3. In the container, switch to user "getty", password "getty321".

-        login getty

-4. cd to portal project directory.

-        cd portal

 #Build Node.js project

-1. *In the docker container,* navigate to the project director
+1. *In the host environment,* navigate to the project directory

 2. Run `npm install` to install node modules.
 If the operation fails and you see errors, check the version of virtualbox *on the host machine* with `vboxmanage --version`.
 If it is version 5.0.4, upgrade to 5.0.6 or later.
 You should be able to do this with `brew cask install virtualbox`.
 Otherwise go to the Oracle virtualbox website and download the latest version.
-#Configuring elasticsearch in the docker container
-Enable CORS for elasticsearch.

-6. Open the elasticsearch config file

-        sudo vim /etc/elasticsearch/elasticsearch.yml

-7. Add the following lines to the bottom

-        http.cors.enabled: true
-        http.cors.allow-origin: "*"

-If there are any other `http.cors` lines, comment them out with a `#` at the beginning of the line.

-5. Configure and start elasticsearch.

-    npm run init-es
+3. Run `bower install`
+4. You should now be able to run the application!
+Follow the instructions at the beginning of this README to do so.

+#Troubleshooting

-Run `ps aux | grep elastic` - if elasticsearch is running you should see something like "/usr/bin/java -Xms256m -Xmx1g -Xss256k -Djava.awt.headless=true" etc and so forth...
+- Is Elasticsearch running in the docker container? *In the docker container,* run `ps aux | grep elastic` - if elasticsearch is running you should see something like "/usr/bin/java -Xms256m -Xmx1g -Xss256k -Djava.awt.headless=true" etc and so forth...